 The medium and heavy-duty vehicle market is transforming.

-HVIP's streamlined approach means you see the discount immediately at the point of sale.
-No application period – first come, first served.
-No scrappage.
-And dealers learn the voucher processing system, so there’s less paperwork for you.
+By slashing purchase costs, HVIP helps you be part of the transformation.
+HVIP’s streamlined approach means you see the discount immediately at the point of sale.
+In most cases, no scrappage and first come, first served.
+Dealers learn the voucher processing system, so there’s less paperwork for you.